Main contents start here

 The Corporate Goods Price Index measures price changes of goods traded in the corporate sector.
 It is comprised of the Producer Price Index (price index of domestically-produced and domestically-traded goods in the corporate sector), the Export Price Index, and the Import Price Index.

 The Services Producer Price Index measures price movements of services traded between companies.
-In 2017, the Services Producer Price Index (CY2010 as the base year = 100) was 103.7, up 0.7 percent from the previous year.
+In 2018, the Services Producer Price Index (CY2015 as the base year = 100) was 102.2, up 1.2 percent from the previous year.

 The list of environmental issues is wide-ranging, from waste management to global warming.
 Japan is, while pursuing regional development at home, taking the initiative in efforts to prevent global warming and conserve the natural environment to help achieve sustainable growth of the entire world.

-In fiscal 2016, Japan's total emission of greenhouse gases, which are a major cause of global warming, amounted to 1.3 billion tons (calculated after their conversion into carbon dioxide), representing a decrease of 1.2 percent from the previous fiscal year.
-Carbon dioxide accounted for 92.3 percent of these greenhouse gases, with an emission volume of 1.2 billion tons.
-A breakdown of carbon dioxide emissions by sector revealed that emissions from the industrial sector accounted for 34.6 percent of the total, followed in order by emissions from the transport sector, the commercial sector (office buildings, etc.), the residential sector, and the energy sector (electric power plants, etc.).
+In fiscal 2017, Japan's total emission of greenhouse gases, which are a major cause of global warming, amounted to 1.3 billion tons (calculated after their conversion into carbon dioxide), representing a decrease of 1.2 percent from the previous fiscal year.
+Carbon dioxide accounted for 92.1 percent of these greenhouse gases, with an emission volume of 1.2 billion tons.
+A breakdown of carbon dioxide emissions by sector revealed that emissions from the industrial sector accounted for 34.7 percent of the total, followed in order by emissions from the transport sector, the commercial industry sector (office buildings, etc.), the residential sector, and the energy industry sector (electric power plants, etc.).

 The state of waste management in Japan had remained grave due to the shrinking remaining capacity of final disposal sites and increased illegal dumping.
 This led to the Basic Act on Establishing a Sound Material-Cycle Society (brought into force in January 2001), which defines basic principles for the creation of a sound material-cycle society.
-This Act has established a legal framework to address issues such as waste disposal and automobile and electrical appliance recycling.
-Furthermore, in Japan, the "3R" (reduce, reuse and recycle) in waste management including R&D on waste recycling technology and appropriate management of materials of hazards were promoted, but recently, the construction of the socio-economic system efforts to especially implement the "2R" (reduce and reuse) from the "3R" is now promoted.
+This Act has established a legal framework to address issues such as waste disposal and recycling of automobile and electrical appliance.
+Furthermore, in Japan, the "3R" (reduce, reuse and recycle) in waste management including R&D on waste recycling technology and appropriate management of materials of hazards were promoted, but recently, the construction of the socio-economic system efforts to especially implement the "2R" (reduce and reuse) out of the "3R" has been promoted.

-Of various types of waste generated as a result of business activities, 20 of them, including sludge, waste oil, and soot and dust, are designated as "industrial waste".
-The fiscal 2015 nationwide industrial waste generation totaled 391 million tons.
-Sludge, animal waste and debris, which account for approximately 80 percent of the total industrial waste, are now increasingly recycled into construction materials, fertilizers, and other materials.
-Thanks to this development, the volume of final disposal (to be put into landfills) fell from 90 million tons in fiscal 1990 to 10 million tons in fiscal 2015.
+Of various types of waste generated as a result of business activities, 20 of them, including sludge, waste oil, soot and dust, and imported waste, are designated as "industrial waste".
+The fiscal 2016 nationwide industrial waste generation totaled 387 million tons.
+Sludge, animal excreta, and debris, which account for approximately 80 percent of the total industrial waste, are now increasingly recycled into construction materials, fertilizers, and other materials.
+Thanks to this development, the volume of final disposal (to be put into landfills) fell from 90 million tons in fiscal 1990 to 10 million tons in fiscal 2016.

-Meanwhile, a total of 44 million tons of "nonindustrial waste" (household waste and also shop, office and restaurant waste) was generated in fiscal 2015.
-This translates to 939 grams per person per day.
-In terms of nonindustrial waste disposal in fiscal 2015, the total volume of processed waste was 42 million tons.
-The total volume of recycled waste was 9 million tons, with the recycling rate at 20.4 percent.
+Meanwhile, a total of 43 million tons of "nonindustrial waste" (household waste and also shop, office, and restaurant waste) was generated in fiscal 2016.
+This translates to 925 grams per person per day.
+The total volume of processed nonindustrial waste was 41 million tons in fiscal 2016.
+The total volume of recycled waste was 9 million tons, with the recycling rate at 20.3 percent.

-According to the "Housing and Land Survey" conducted in October 2013, the total number of dwellings (in the case of apartment buildings, counting the number of individual units) in Japan was 61 million, up by 3 million, 5.3 percent from 2008.
+The total number of dwellings (the number of individual units in the case of apartment buildings) in Japan was 61 million in 2013, up by 3 million, 5.3 percent from 2008.
 The number of households was 52 million, representing the excess in number of dwellings over households by 8 million.

 In 2013, the number of occupied dwellings (where people usually live) amounted to 52 million, accounting for 85.9 percent of the total number of dwellings.
 Of these, the number of dwellings used exclusively for living totaled 51 million, accounting for 97.8 percent of the occupied dwellings.
 Meanwhile, the number of vacant dwellings increased by 0.6 million, 8.3 percent from 2008, to 8 million.
 That vacancy rate represented 13.5 percent of the total number of dwellings, the highest-ever ratio.